-- 1. Pre-solicitation approval of Contracts - For solicitations greater than \$500,000, the Program Manager within the department shall initiate a Staff Report and submit to the Board for approval.
-The Procurement Department is required to approve the memo - b.
-The solicitation is for the following professional services regardless of cost or inclusion in the approved District Annual Operating or Capital Budget: - · audit services - legal services related to Board Officers - c.
-The purchase of rolling stock which requires a public hearing pursuant to Vehicle Code Section 35554(d)(1)
+- 1. Pre-solicitation Approval of Contracts - a.
+For solicitations greater than \$500,000, the Program Manager within the department shall initiate a Staff Report and submit to the Board for approval.
+The Procurement Department is required to approve the staff report. - b.
+The solicitation is for the following professional services regardless of cost or inclusion in the approved District Annual Operating or Capital Budget: - audit services - legal services related to Board Officers - c.
+Solicitations for the items exempted in section 2 below are exempt from Board approval. - d.
+Staff reports seeking Board approval of solicitations shall include the following:

-- d.
-Solicitations for the items exempted in section 4 below are exempt from Board approval. - e.
-Staff reports seeking Board approval of solicitations shall include the following: - An explanation of what the District's needs are in relation to the item being solicited as well as what the District intends to do with the item;

-2. Notice of Intent to Award
+- An explanation of what the District's needs are in relation to the item being solicited as well as what the District intends to do with the item; - 2.
+Notice of Intent to Award

 The District recognizes the need for vendors and suppliers to have reasonable notice of an Intent to Award.
-Notice of Intent to Award starts when the staff recommendation is made public.
+The Notice of Intent to Award starts when the staff recommendation is made public (i.e., posted).
 The Contract Award is made final upon Board approval.
+If, following notice of an Intent to Award, staff has reason to believe that a vendor or supplier has additional concerns about the Contract Award, staff shall delay presenting the Contract Award to the Board for approval for at least one additional Board meeting in order to allow additional time to resolve concerns prior to the Contract Award becoming final.